Last Updated September 2017: The 2017 PFD will be $1,100.

 As low years begin to fall away, the fund should have offered high returns for residents over the next few years.

 Just how high?

-The 2016 Alaska Permanent Fund Dividend is scheduled to begin disbursement October 6, 2016.
+The 2017 Alaska Permanent Fund Dividend will begin disbursement October 5, 2017.